Information for Support Persons

 I want to submit a report on someone else's behalf

-Anyone can submit a report online or by contacting any OEC staff member at 773.508.7766 or email@example.com.
-Student matters may also be reported to the Center for Student Assistance and Advocacy.
+Anyone can submit a report online or by contacting any OEC staff member at 773.508.7766 or firstname.lastname@example.org.
+Student matters may also be reported to the CURA Network.
 When reporting on another's behalf, it is a good general practice to let them know you are doing so, when feasible, so they are empowered and prepared to receive outreach from the University.

 Who can I contact to get more information?